geopandas/geopandas/doc/source/docs/user_guide/mapping.rst

     # Check crs
     cities = cities.to_crs(world.crs)

-    # Now we can overlay over country outlines
+    # Now you can overlay over country outlines
     # And yes, there are lots of island capitals
     # apparently in the middle of the ocean!